 Leave it to B&D to solve all your Dynafit mounting problems.
 The toe and heel shift plates can handle just about every drill hole and boot sole length configuration imaginable.
 Mount a plate to your ski and then screw your Dynafit toe or heel onto the plate.
 See below for some options, all of which come with adjustment bolts (mount toe plates using your binding's screws or get some here).
 PRICED AND SOLD IN PAIRS.

 Classic Toe A-E - Shift plates for Classic 5-hole Dynafit toe pieces, including the TLT Classic, Vertical, and Comfort series.
 Great for moving a toe piece without re-drilling.
 There are four possible binding positions while a 5th set of holes is used for mounting the plate on the ski.
 See the attached image to see which holes are chamfered for mounting "A" through "E" patterns.

-Classic Toe "Outside" - Same plates as "A" through "E", but all 5 binding positions are made available if you re-drill for the "Outside" holes.
+Outside Pattern - Same plates as "A" through "E", but all 5 binding positions are made available if you drill for the "Outside" holes.
 Works with Radical toes as well, albeit with one less position available.

-Classic Toe "None" - Blank plate with no chamfered holes.
-5 possible mount locations depending on the binding model.
+No Countersinks - Blank plate with no chamfered holes.
+4-5 possible mount locations depending on the binding model.
 Use as you see fit.

-Radical Toe "A-D" - Toe shift plates for newer Dynafit bindings including the Speed Radical & ST/FT bindings.
+Radical Toe A-D - Toe shift plates for Dynafit Radical 1.0 bindings including the Speed Radical & ST/FT bindings.
 Also works with Low Tech and Superlite toes.
 One of the four possible mounting positions is chamfered to accept the included mounting screws.
 Great for shimming and moving a toe without re-drilling.

 Heel - Inline - Move Dynafit heels by increments of 6mm, which happens to be the max adjustment range of older TLT Classic bindings.
 The inline pattern has one set of holes chamfered for mounting screws, so it can be mounted without re-drilling.
 You can screw your heel piece into any of the other holes (thus is can't be in the same place it was before).
 Includes specialized mounting screws in addition to the attachment bolts.